unixorn/awesome-zsh-plugins/README.md

 * [dotzsh](https://github.com/dotphiles/dotzsh) - dotzsh strives to be platform and version independent, some functionality may be lost when running under older versions of zsh, but it should degrade cleanly and allow you to use the same setup on multiple machines of differing OS's without problems.
 * [oh-my-zsh](http://ohmyz.sh/) - A community-driven framework for managing your zsh configuration.
 Includes 120+ optional plugins (rails, git, OSX, hub, capistrano, brew, ant, macports, etc), over 120 themes to spice up your morning, and an auto-update tool so that makes it easy to keep up with the latest updates from the community.
 * [prezto](https://github.com/sorin-ionescu/prezto) - Prezto enriches the ZSH command line interface environment with sane defaults, aliases, functions, auto completion, and prompt themes
+* [zshuery](https://github.com/myfreeweb/zshuery) - A simpler zsh configuration framework. jQuery did this for JS, we're doing it for zsh.

 ## Plugins